-The collection well capacity is to be determined by the daily flow/person (DF) multiplied by the number persons (EP) to calculate one day's storage volume.
-Confirm and provide details if the wastewater is to be pumped to an effluent land application area, reticulated sewerage system, forms part of a common effluent drainage system, and the number of pumps used.
+The collection well capacity is to be determined by the daily flow per person (DF) multiplied by the number of persons (N) to calculate one day's storage volume.
+Confirm and provide details if the wastewater is to be pumped to a land application area, reticulated sewerage system, if it's part of a common effluent drainage system and the number of pumps used.